 1/8 teaspoon ground clove

-4 canned chipotle peppers (packed in adobo sauce)
+4 chipotle peppers (from a can, packed in adobo sauce)

 1 tablespoon adobo sauce (from the chipotle pepper can)